Paralegal Specialist - Certificate

-HGTC's Paralegal Specialist certificate program is approved by the American Bar Association and is a member of the American Association for Paralegal Education (AAfPE).
+HGTC's Paralegal program is approved by the American Bar Association and is a member of the American Association for Paralegal Education (AAfPE).
+For more information about HGTC's accreditations, click here.

 For more information, contact: